object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 -----

-Publishers, journals, and institutions often have style guides designed to instill a certain uniformity in the use of English (or other human language).
+Publishers, journals, and institutions often have style guides designed to instil a certain uniformity in the use of English (or other human languages).
 Similarly, style guides exist for programming languages.
-In some languages the preferred style can vary significantly from project to project, and there can be vigorous disagreement between factions about fine points of style, such as whether or not an opening curly bracket should start on a new
+In some languages, the preferred style can vary significantly from project to project, and there can be vigorous disagreement between factions about fine points of style, such as whether or not an opening curly bracket should start on a new